Virgile-Foussereau/volleyRL/README.md

 The project contains some examples of how the reward function can be defined.
 The base example gives a +1 reward each time the agent hits the ball over the net.
 Accordingly to our first objective, we worked to develop a more complex reward function that would increase training speed.
-Please read our report to know more about it.
+Read our [report](INF581__Final_Report__Volleyball.pdf) to know more about it.

 ## Teams
 Trained models are available to be used directly.
 To use them on a team, set each of the player behavior type to `Default` and the model you want in the `Model` parameter in unity.
 Use a Hitter model for player 1 and Setter model for player 2.
 The following teams are included: